paulklemm/regression-heatmap-paper/Cover Letter.md

     * Added new subsection **Iterative Design Based on Expert Feedback** to explain how expert feedback was incorporated in the design
     * Subsection **Abstracting Regression Results**: Explained how expert feedback is included in selecting the respective regression metrics
     * Paragraph **Hypothesis-Free and Hypothesis-Based Analysis**: Motivated the different approaches with examples from the epidemiological application domain
-    * [Reviewer 2] Justified selection of colour and object size parameters for the visualization with expert feedback
+    * [Reviewer 2] Justified selection of color and object size parameters for the visualization with expert feedback
   * **5 System Design**
     * Section starts with a motivation on suitability of web-based techniques for the epidemiological application domain
     * Added expert input in Subsection **System Paradigm and Components**